 Why work with us?

-You can be sure that we will do all we can to find relatives, even if we have to go that extra mile.
-In the rare instances where there ultimately turns out to be no next of kin, we will report this to you as soon as we can, once we have 100% confirmed the facts.
+You can be sure that we will do all we can to find relatives.
+It’s rare that there is no next of kin, but either way, we will report this to you as soon as we can once we have 100% confirmed the facts.

 Key benefits of using us include: